M.G. Siegler •

 • xAI was trying to raise at a valuation around $75B six months ago.
 Since then, they merged with one of Elon Musk's other Xs – Xitter.
 That deal pushed the combined valuation past $100B (a price that subsequent stock sales validated – including maybe by SpaceX) and now they're apparently trying to raise at a valuation between $170B and $200B.
 It doesn't seem like they've been able to do that yet, but presumably they'll be able to at some point at some premium.

 • Perplexity had been valued at $9B putting them in "Ursa Minor".
-But since then, they've been all over the news thanks to Apple talking about them both internally and under oath, in court, no less, launching a web browser, and offering to buy Chrome with money they clearly don't have.
+But since then, they've been all over the news thanks to Apple talking about them both internally and under oath, in court, no less, launching a web browser, and offering to buy Chrome with money they clearly don't have (on top of TikTok).
 After jumping to a $14B valuation, a few weeks later, they jumped again to $18B.
 Obviously, if they need to raise, say, $34.5B, that will go up again...

 Ursa Minor

-• Harvey, the AI legal startup was valued at $3B at the time – that's now at $5B after a new round.
+• Harvey, the AI legal startup was valued at $3B at the time – that's now at $5B after a new $300M Series E round.1

-• Periodic Labs is a new startup that secured a $1B valuation thanks to a $200M round led by a16z – after OpenAI, where co-founder Liam Fedus had worked, tried to lead.
+• Periodic Labs is a new AI startup focused on material science that secured a $1B valuation thanks to a $200M round led by a16z – after OpenAI, where co-founder Liam Fedus had worked, tried to lead.

-• Eureka Labs, the startup from Andrej Karpathy, still doesn't seem to have a valuation set.
+• Eureka Labs, the startup which I'm keeping on the list because it was founded by Andrej Karpathy – one of the OpenAI co-founders who has worked there twice and also worked on AI at Tesla, who also apparently coined the term "vibe coding" – still doesn't seem to have a valuation set.
 At least not one that's been reported...

 All told, whereas the "Constellations" were previously valued in aggregate just under $200B, now that number is more like $413B – assuming xAI gets at least the $170B valuation they're seeking.
 But even without that, Anthropic alone is almost past the total combined valuation previously.